five0ffour/bamazon/README.md

 ### Demonstration of Functionality

-Each of the videos provides an example of to use each of the applications:
+Each of the videos provides an example of to use each of the applications (input validation checks not shown):

 __1) Bamazon Customer Portal__
   Video file to demontrate the Bamazon Customer application (displays inventory and a sample purchase)